-- 1 Click the Compound Setup tab. - 2 (optional) Import compounds as described in "To import compounds from an Excel file" on page 24 or "To import compounds from a database" on page 19. - 3 Clear the Show results summary check box above the table while you set up the compound list.

-- 4 To add a compound: - a Right-click in the table and select Add Compound from the shortcut menu to add a row to the end of the table. - b Enter the Compound Name for the new compound. - c (optional) If you want to be able to find groups of compounds in the database such as sulfa drugs or pesticides, assign a group name in the Groups column.
-You can then specify the desired group names when you filter compounds to import from the database as described on page 19. - d Enter the Formula of the compound.
+- 1 Click the Compound Setup tab. - 2 (optional) Import compounds as described in "To import compounds from an Excel file" on page 22 or "To import compounds from a database" on page 26. - 3 Clear the Show results summary check box above the table while you set up the compound list. - 4 To add a compound: - a Right-click in the table and select Add Compound from the shortcut menu to add a row to the end of the table. - b Enter the Compound Name for the new compound. - c (optional) If you want to be able to find groups of compounds in the database such as sulfa drugs or pesticides, assign a group name in the Groups column.
+You can then specify the desired group names when you filter compounds to import from the database as described on page 26. - d Enter the Formula of the compound.
 The Mass will be automatically calculated from the formula.
-If you don't know the formula, then enter the monoisotopic mass in the Mass column. - e Enter the Sample Position for the new compound. - f (optional) Adjust the Optimization dwell time value to set a shorter or longer cycle time if desired; otherwise a default value is used. - g (optional) To speed up optimization, specify precursor and product ions for the compound as described in "To use known ions for individual compounds" below.
-If no methods or ions are specified here, then optimization for the compound uses the methods from the Optimizer Setup tab and information from the Precursor Ion Selection and Product Ion Selection tabs to generate the ions. - \boldsymbol{h} Repeat the steps above to add more compounds to the table.
+If you don't know the formula, then enter the monoisotopic mass in the Mass column. - e Enter the Sample Position (physical location in the autosampler) for the new compound. - f To use the injection volume set in the Optimization method for optimization, for Set Inj Vol, select As Method.
+To set a specific injection volume for this compound, for Set Inj Vol, select Specified Value.
+Enter the desired injection volume in the Inj Vol column and the Product Ion Scan Injection Factor value in the PI Scan Inj Factor column.
+Note that the injection volume for the Phase 2 - Product Ion Scan optimization step is determined by multiplying the Inj Vol by the PI Scan Inj Factor. - g (optional) Adjust the Optimization dwell time value to set a shorter or longer cycle time if desired; otherwise a default value is used. - h (optional) To speed up optimization, specify precursor and product ions for the compound as described in "To use known ions for individual compounds" below.
+If no methods or ions are specified here, then optimization for the compound uses the methods from the Optimizer